 I recommend installing SSL on your site from the get-go, because it’s quick and easy.
-Siteground lets you install a certificate in their control panel with a couple of clicks.
+With most quality hosts you can install a certificate in their cPanel with a couple of clicks.

 If you use a different hosting company, simply contact tech support or google “install SSL on + your web host name” to find instructions for your particular host.

 Once you select your protocol, choose your domain from the dropdown list.

 Enter the name and description for your site under Site Settings.
 Don’t worry about this too much now.
 You can always change it later.